Lego Indiana Jones 2: The Adventure Continues: Gameplay

 Two-player co-op was changed from the original with split-screen; rather than forcing both characters to always be close enough to fit on the same screen, the game seamlessly splits when characters wander apart from one another and merge into one screen when both players are near each other.
-On 23 November 2009, LucasArts revealed on Twitter that it was working on a patch for the PlayStation 3 and Xbox 360 versions of the game which enabled online co-op gameplay, including for custom levels.
+On 23 November 2009, LucasArts revealed that it was working on a patch for the PlayStation 3 and Xbox 360 versions of the game which enabled online co-op gameplay, including for custom levels.

-Lego Indiana Jones 2 includes a level creator, the first Lego game to do so, where players can create their own levels using assets unlocked through progression through the game followed by purchase.
+Lego Indiana Jones 2 includes a level creator, the first Lego game to do so, where players can create their own levels using assets unlocked through progression in-game followed by purchase.
 These items include blocks, traps, animals, and programmable enemies.
 In this process, props and bricks are manually put down.
 This system can also be used in co-op.
-Similarly, there is an 'adventure creator' where players can change certain things about a pre-existing level to quickly create a custom level.
+Similarly, there is an "adventure creator" where players can change certain things about a pre-existing level to quickly create a custom level.
 A character creator is also included, although Lego Indiana Jones 2 is not the first Lego game to include the feature.

-According to IGN, the game should take around 10 and a half hours to complete the story levels, and around 23 and a half to complete the entirety of the game.